brown-cs132-s13/labs/javascript/lab2.md

 And there's [a lot more](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Array)

-An **object** in Javacript is an associative array--a dictionary/hashmap/map, etc. They're easy to use, and can also have mixed types:
+An **object** in Javacript is an associative array &mdash; a dictionary/hashmap/map, etc. They're easy to use, and can also have mixed types:

 ```
 var csStudent = {